Looking for an off-the-beaten-track destination in Indonesia? Look no further than Red Island Beach!

-It’s everything you’d want from a remote island destination and is the perfect spot to spend a few days in Java.
+It’s everything you’d want from a remote island destination and is the perfect place to spend a few days in Java.

 How to get to Red Island (Pulau Merah)

-Red Island, otherwise known as Pulau Merah, is located on the east coast of Java and is about 2 hours’ drive south of the port city Banyuwangi.
+Red Island, otherwise known as Pulau Merah, is located on the east coast of Java.

-It’s quite the adventurous road trip with Red Island being the last and most relaxed destination of all.
+It’s quite an adventurous road trip, with Red Island being the last and most relaxed destination of all.

 8 Reasons to visit Red Island in Java